MobyWare/sso-spring-wso2-nginx-stack/README.md

 _NB: The image looks for a key-store named `wso2.jks`with the alias `wso2-vincent`._

 #### Kubernetes - Move certificates to cluster
 We run the command below to move the new file `wso2.jks` to the cluster in a secret, we name `wso2-certs`.
-We refere it in the deployment file.
+We refer to it in the deployment file.

+_NB we actually need the client cert_

-> kubectl create secret generic wso2-certs --from-file=./certs/wso2.jks --from-file=./certs/wso2carbon.jks
+> kubectl create secret generic wso2-certs --from-file=./certs/wso2.jks --from-file=./certs/wso2carbon.jks --from-file=./certs/client-truststore.jks

 _NB: We add wso2carbon.jks.
 In 5.3.1 of the image it seems to be needed.
 This may bet fixed in future versions of image._